-- (1) Students who, for medical or other reasons, need special arrangements to be made in connection with examinations must apply for this by the stipulated deadlines.
-Exceptions to the deadline can be made if the need for special arrangements is unforeseen.
+- (1) Students who, for medical or other reasons, need special adaptation in connection with an examination must apply for this by the stipulated deadlines.
+Exceptions to the deadline can be made if the need for adaptation is unforeseen.
 The need must be documented by a doctor or another relevant authority in a recently issued certificate.
-The documentation must contain a description of the functional impairment and the need for special arrangements. - (2) The purpose of the special examination arrangements is, as far as possible, to compensate for the functional impairment without it leading to an unfair advantage.
-Special arrangements cannot be granted that reduce the academic requirements of each programme, cf. the Act relating to Universities and University Colleges Section 4-3. - (3) Applications for forms of assessment that deviate from the programme description are rarely granted.
-Applications must be well-grounded and documented, and an overall academic assessment will be made of the student's course of study. - (4) An extension of 25% (maximum one hour) is granted for written school examinations if the need for this has been documented.
+The documentation must contain a description of the functional impairment and the need for adaptation. - (2) The purpose of adaptation of examinations is to compensate for the functional impairment as far as possible, without it leading to an unfair advantage.
+Adaptations that reduce the academic requirements of an individual programme cannot be granted, cf. section 4-3 of the Act relating to universities and university colleges. - (3) Applications for forms of assessment that deviate from the programme description are rarely granted.
+Applications must be well grounded and documented, and an overall academic assessment will be made of the student's course of study. - (4) An extension of 25% (maximum one hour) is granted for written school examinations if the need for this has been documented.
 An extension of 25% (maximum 48 hours) is granted for home examinations.
-The possibility of granting an extended deadline will be considered in each individual case for the submission of portfolio assessments or longer assignments.
-The need for such special arrangements must be documented by a medical certificate confirming that the delay is due to e.g. the student's own illness or illness/death/accident (emergency) in their immediate family. - (5) First languages other than Norwegian, Swedish or Danish are not deemed to constitute grounds for the right to extended examination times, as applicants must document proficiency in Norwegian on admission to higher education, cf. the Regulations on Admission to Universities and University Colleges Sections 2-1 to 2-3. - (6) Students whose first language is not Norwegian, Swedish or Danish can apply to use bilingual dictionaries during the examination.
-Examinations in language subjects are exempt from the provisions.
+In connection with portfolio assessments or longer assignments, the possibility of granting an extended deadline for submission will be considered in each individual case.
+The need for adaptation must be documented by a medical certificate confirming that the delay is due to e.g. the student's own illness or illness/death/accident (emergency) in their immediate family.

+- (5) First languages other than Norwegian, Swedish or Danish are not deemed to constitute grounds for the right to extended examination times, as applicants must document proficiency in Norwegian on admission to higher education, cf. sections 2-1 to 2-3 of the Regulations on admission to universities and university colleges. - (6) Students whose first language is not Norwegian, Swedish or Danish can apply to use bilingual dictionaries during examinations.
+Examinations in language subjects are exempt from this provision. - O Amended by Regulation no. 1895 of 17 December 2019 (which entered into force on 1 January 2020).